 Hamburger Mary's (8288 Santa Monica Blvd), WeHo outpost of gay diner-bar franchise, big servings, popular all-you-can-eat Taco Tuesdays, Texas-size margaritas, Wednesday bingo, comedy nights, drag shows, Saturday and Sunday drag brunch.

-Metropolitan (652 N LaPeer Dr), large, 2-level, slickly designed weekend dance club, several areas, many moods, fashionable people in their prime.
+Metropolitan (652 N LaPeer Dr), 2-level weekend dance club, several areas, many moods, fashionable people in their prime.
 Their upstairs lounge coonects to Robertson, with Robertson Street entrance.
 Was Factory.